What is the Difference between an Inheritance Loan and an Inheritance Advance?

 Additionally, we offer rebates if we receive repayment for your advance sooner than expected.
 These substantial rebates are detailed in our pricing for inheritance advances to give you the best possible deal.
 If you submit your payment in full before the early payoff rebate date, you will receive your rebate amount within five business days.

-Do I Qualify to Receive an Inheritance Cash Advance?
+How Do I Know if I Qualify to Receive an Inheritance Cash Advance?

 If you have an inheritance of at least $10,000 from your loved one’s probate estate, you may be eligible for a probate advance.
 The probate estate should be open or in the process of being opened.
 If you are unsure how much you will receive in your inheritance, you can still reach out to us for a free consultation.